Budgeting is a Waste of Time

 The spreadsheet is broken out into sections as detailed below.

 I also like to list the account descriptions and where each account is held.
 I always want my spouse (who isn't as involved with the day-to-day finances of our life) to know what we have and where it is in case something happens to me.
-I also keep all of our account login information is a password management program that she has access to.
+I also keep all of our account login information in a password management program that she has access to.
 I personally use LastPass.

 Liquid Net Worth